mezoni/peg/README.md

 **Special semantic result variable `$`**

-Special semantic result variable `$` allow to assign the results of expressions and have the highest priority over other variables.
+Special semantic result variable `$` allow to assign the results of expressions.

 Below is an example of what the result of the sequence expression will be.